Last Updated on

-Most situations in a pregnancy are helped largely by breathing practices.
+Most situations in pregnancy are helped largely by breathing practices.
 Some of the main benefits are:

 Staying curled up in bed, unable to keep anything down, can be a miserable experience.
-Try calm deep breathing.
-It will help you deal with the nausea.
+Try calm, deep breathing.
+It will help you deal with nausea.

-Deep breathing with active visualization of images of your muscle groups relaxing can put your body in a state of relaxation.
+Deep breathing with active visualisation of your muscle groups relaxing can put your body in a state of relaxation.
 After this, one can imagine the healthy growth of both the mother and the child to help you fall into a happy sleep.